THE SCHOOL OF SOUND INTERNATIONAL SYMPOSIUM

 He is Professor Emeritus of Film at Aberystwyth University and an Associate Fellow of Green Templeton College, University of Oxford.

-Hans Peter Kuhn, born 1952 in Kiel (DE), composer and artist, lives and works in Berlin and Amino (Kyoto, JP).
-His light and sound installations are exhibited in many museums and galleries or on public sites worldwide, among others at the Museum of Fine Arts Boston, Centre Pompidou Paris, Neue Nationalgalerie Berlin, Seattle Art Museum, Tokushima Modern Art Museum.
-The installation Memory Loss by Robert Wilson and Hans Peter Kuhn was awarded with the Golden Lion in Venice 1993.
-He worked for theatre with directors like Luc Bondy, Claus Peyman, Peter Zadek and Peter Stein and is best known for the music and sound environments he created in the long-term collaboration with Robert Wilson.
+HANS PETER KUHN is a sound artist and composer.
+Born in 1952 in Kiel (DE), he lives and works in Berlin and Amino (Kyoto, JP).
+His light and sound installations are exhibited in many museums and galleries and on public sites worldwide, among others the Museum of Fine Arts Boston, Centre Pompidou Paris, Neue Nationalgalerie Berlin, Seattle Art Museum, Tokushima Modern Art Museum.
+The installation Memory Loss by Robert Wilson and Hans Peter Kuhn was awarded the Golden Lion in Venice 1993.
+He has worked for theatre with directors like Luc Bondy, Claus Peyman, Peter Zadek and Peter Stein and is best known for the music and sound environments he created in his long-term collaboration with Robert Wilson.
 He composed the music for dances by Laurie Booth, Dana Reitz, Suzushi Hanayagi, Sasha Waltz and Junko Wada.
 For this he received the Bessie Award New York and the Suzukinu Hanayagi Award Osaka.
-Hearing and listening are the themes of his performances, that are shown worldwide.
+Hearing and listening are the themes of his performances that are shown worldwide.
 Since 2012 he is Guest Professor for Sound Studies at the Universität der Künste Berlin.